This post may contain affiliate links. See our affiliate disclaimer here.

-As you can imagine, we slept GREAT over the next six hours of constantly making sure our little baby was still breathing.
-We both felt sick to our stomach at our mistake.
+As you can imagine, we slept great over the next six hours while constantly making sure our little baby was still breathing.
+We both felt sick to our stomachs at our mistake.
 Our doctor had told us at her two-week check-up that we could travel with her as long as we limited her exposure to strangers or crowds until she was six weeks old.
 Easy, we thought.
 Elevation never crossed our minds!

 Fortunately, every other mom I’ve talked to also said they never would’ve thought about the elevation change either, so I feel considerably less terrible.

 Once the doctor’s office opened, we called and left a message with the doctor and waited for him to call us back with a response.
 We packed everything up into our car, grabbed breakfast, and sat in the car waiting anxiously (with Ellie sleeping peacefully unaware in her car seat).

 “She’ll be fussier than usual, especially when you’re going over those mountain passes because her ears will pop, and she won’t sleep as well and will likely eat more, but she’ll be fine other than that,” I heard the voice on the other end of the phone reassure us.

 The rest of our road trip to Colorado was uneventful in comparison.
 We camped in Montrose, explored Ouray, and met up with our friends Joe and Rhonda.
 Ellie slept through pretty much all of it.

 It might’ve been scary in the moment, but I’m glad we started traveling with our daughter so young because it gave us the confidence to keep traveling with her and traveling with our son when he was born.
 Ironically, we bought a house in the town in Colorado where we took Ellie on her first road trip so our son’s first road trip was the exact same as our daughter’s!
 We drove from our home in Colorado back to our family in Texas—with no elevation fears this time.